jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 with some section of the code involving two phase models.
 This makes sense because backward time schemes are not guaranteed bounded.

 Instead we will try the CrankNicolson time scheme with dt=0.01 sec.
-# Crank Nicolson time scheme
+### Crank Nicolson time scheme
 A mesh refinement run was made using the Crank Nicolson time scheme at 0.9 weight, with dt=0.01.
 This time scheme is a combined explicit and implicit method but is second order accurate.
 Although we tried to make a faster simulation, the simulation time of 834 seconds was a bit slower than the Euler mesh refinement case with dt=0.001, which is explicit, at 761 seconds.
-We may want to try a few more experiments and take the average.

 Since the Crank Nicolson is part implicit this implies that iteration is required whereas Euler is explicit and iteration is not required.
-This points to a tradeoff where Crank Nicolson is second order accurate in time and can have a larger time step but is iterative (solve a set of equations), and Euler requires a smaller time step for stability due to Courant but is explicit so iteration is not required and is only first order time accurate.
+This points to a tradeoff where Crank Nicolson is second order accurate in time and can have a larger time step but is iterative (solve a set of equations), and Euler requires a smaller time step for stability but is explicit so iteration is not required and is only first order time accurate.
 However, the spatial accuracy is related to the mesh size and also has to be taken into account in addition to the time accuracy.
 In this case the mesh refinements are the same.